 Fundación Humanitaria Costarricense

-• Many of our students have worked with their projects in La Carpio, a community located in the northeast part of San José.
-It is home to some 23,000 people, about half of them impoverished Nicaraguan immigrants.
-Costa Rica’s Mixed Social Aid Institute has estimated the monthly income of the majority of La Carpio’s families at between 60,000 and 75,000 colones (US$130-165), not enough to cover the cost of basic provisions.
+• Many of our students have worked with their projects in La Carpio, an underserved community located in the northeast part of San José.
 CRHF has many different social projects in La Carpio which allows for students that are interested in working with children, youth, women and other social groups to help with existing projects as well as implement new ideas and initiatives.

 • Past student experiences in La Carpio have included: working with children at the after-school Day Care Center, working with women’s groups at the community center, helping to improve the infrastructure of the community, fundraising and building a community park, among other community generated initiatives.